LunarG/gfxreconstruct/tools/convert/README.md

 ## JSON Structure

-The tool's output is an ordered list of JSON structures, one per line in `--format jsonl` mode, each line a valid JSON structure.
-Below are the first few lines from a capture of vkcube, truncated to 200 columns.
+The tool's output is an ordered list of JSON structures, or a single JSON structure per line in `--format jsonl` mode.
+Below are the first few lines from a capture of vkcube, converted using the "--format jsonl" flag, truncated to 200 columns.

 ```json
 {"header":{"source-path":"..\\captures\\vkcube_frames_1_through_20_20240321T112609.gfxr","gfxrecon-version":"1.0.3-dev (dev:52a52d3+dx12)","vulkan-version":"1.3.280"}}